phuvm389/ffw-styleguide/README.md

     ```
     npm install
     ```

-5. Install all the Bower packages:
+5. For just compile style:

     ```
-    bower install
-    ```

-6. For just compile style:

-    ```
     gulp sass-dev
     ```

-7. Initialize the project with Gulp:
+6. Initialize the project with Gulp:

     ```
     gulp